 Warning: As redis per default is accessible by every user on the machine, you need to use this plugin with caution!
 Every user on the machine can access the redis database to read the passwords of the users.
-This way the fix password component of the user will get exposed!
+The cached credentials are stored as pbkdf2+sha512 hash.